mixxxdj/manual/source/hardware/controllers/akai_mpk_mini_2.rst

 ===================

 The *Akai MPK Mini mkII* is a funny keyboard controller for musicians.
-This device is not really conceived for DJing but this adaptation can be funny.
+This device is not really conceived for DJing but could be useful for radio broadcasting setups.

 -  `Manufacturer’s product
    page <https://www.akaipro.com/mpk-mini-mkii>`__